Accenture/mercury/extensions/api-playground/README.md

 # API playground

-This is a standalone application that uses swagger UI for the rendering of OpenAPI 2.0 and 3.0 specification files.
+This is a standalone application that uses swagger UI for the rendering of OpenAPI 3.0 YAML files.

-This application is designed as a convenient tool for API design, tests and discussion among developers and product owners.
+This application is designed as a convenient tool for API design and tests.

-You can drop your OpenAPI 3.0 JSON or YAML files in the api-playground folder so that you can select anyone of them to render the documentation.
+You can drop your OpenAPI 3.0 JSON or YAML files in the api-playground folder so that you can select them to render the documentation.

 ## Before you start